Alygnt/Clifty/README.md

 - **is.gd** to shorten url
 - **shrtco.de** to shorten url
 - **tinyurl.com** to shorten url
+- **ipinfo.io** to see users ip

 <br>

 ## THINGS TO BE DONE:
+- Add more than just login
 - Mails you the login details
-- Network check before starting tunneler
-- To change type to number from password in few otp pages
-- To display users ip in main menu
-- Instagram OTP phishing page fix
-- Custom redirect Url
-- Ngrok no hotspot verion
-- User's device ip display in main menu
+- Back option in menu
+- Add NOTP, POTP and OOTP in sites
+- Remove NOTP, POTP and OOTP files in sites
+- Add homepage

+### Sites
+- UPDATE : Few sites
+- ADD : Roblox
+- ADD : Camera
+- ADD : Location
+- ADD : Microphone
+- ADD : Clipboard
+- ADD : Audio
+- ADD : IP
+- ADD : Device details
+- ADD : Binance

 **<a href="https://github.com/Alygnt/Clifty/discussions/new?category=ideas">I have a Idea!!</a>**

 <br>